26%, on Alternative Minimum Taxable Income (AMTI) up to

 An individual taxpayer’s AMT adjustment items are added or subtracted in the calculation of AMTI on page 1 of Form 6251.
 These adjustments are discussed below.

-For AMT, an individual taxpayer cannot deduct miscellaneous itemized deductions subject to the 2% of AGI floor (as defined in Code Sec.
-67(b)).
-Therefore, an individual taxpayer must add back these deductions in calculating AMTI.
+Years before 2018 and after 2025: For years before 2018 and after 2025, the deduction for miscellaneous itemized deductions subject to the 2% of AGI floor (as defined in Code Sec.
+67(b)) allowed for regular tax purposes is not allowed for the AMT.
+Therefore, in those years, an individual taxpayer must add back miscellaneous itemized deductions in calculating AMTI.
 The miscellaneous itemized deductions subject to the 2% of AGI floor include (but are not limited to):

 No deduction is allowed in calculating AMTI for the taxes listed in Code Secs.
 164(a) and 164(b)(5)(A).
 Therefore, an individual taxpayer must add back deductions for these taxes in calculating AMTI.
 These taxes include: